-Finally, we acknowledge that Sweden's "rights, resources and representation" framework is, both as a first and as the most ambitious example to date, often regarded as definitional.
-We consider the framework useful, although not necessarily radical-reducing a policy to these three, vague components says nothing that is explicitly feminist and does not assert the commitment to intersectionality that we seek.
-It is, nonetheless, important to include, and a useful framework to build upon.
-As such, we offer the following draft definition for discussion:
+We also acknowledge that Sweden's "rights, resources and representation" framework is, both as the first and most ambitious example to date, often regarded as definitional.
+We consider the 3 Rs framework useful, although not necessarily radical - reducing a policy to these three, vague components says nothing that is explicitly feminist and does not assert the commitment to intersectionality that we seek.
+It is, nonetheless, important to include and a useful framework upon which to build.

-"Feminist Foreign Policy is the policy of a state that defines its interactions with other states and movements in a manner that prioritizes gender equality and enshrines the human rights of women and other traditionally marginalized groups, allocates significant resources to achieve that vision, and seeks through its implementation to disrupt patriarchal and male-dominated power structures across all of its levers of influence (aid, trade, defense and diplomacy), informed by the voices of feminist activists, groups and movements."
+With this in mind, we offer the following draft definition for discussion: "Feminist Foreign Policy is the policy of a state that defines its interactions with other states and movements in a manner that prioritizes gender equality and enshrines the human rights of women and other traditionally marginalized groups, allocates significant resources to achieve that vision and seeks through its implementation to disrupt patriarchal and male-dominated power structures across all of its levers of influence (aid, trade, defense and diplomacy), informed by the voices of feminist activists, groups and movements."

-This means foreign policy that is not only by women or for women, but goes further, taking a nonbinary, gendered lens that recognizes and seeks to correct for historical, patriarchal, and often racist, and/or neocolonialist imbalances of power as they play out on the world stage.
-Further, our vision of feminist foreign policy is not limited to a single lever of international relations-"feminist diplomacy" or "feminist international assistance" or the like, nor, certainly, is any single assistance program or initiative a feminist foreign policy.
-Rather, for us feminist foreign policy is a complete, consistent and coherent approach to a body of work encompassing all auspices of foreign policy and international relations.
+This means foreign policy that is not only by women or for women, but goes further, taking a nonbinary, gendered lens that recognizes and seeks to correct for historical patriarchal and often racist and/or neocolonialist imbalances of power as they play out on the world stage.
+Further, our vision of feminist foreign policy is not limited to a single lever of international relations - "feminist diplomacy" or "feminist international assistance" or the like - nor, certainly, is any single assistance program or initiative a feminist foreign policy.
+Rather, feminist foreign policy is a complete, consistent and coherent approach to a body of work encompassing all auspices of foreign policy and international relations.
 If done right, the approach will include aid, trade and defense, in addition to diplomacy, using all the tools in the foreign policy tool box to advance a more equitable world.
-And most importantly, it will be informed by and amplifying the voices of the rights-holders it seeks to celebrate and support.
+And most importantly, it will be informed by and amplifying the voices of the rightsholders it seeks to celebrate and support.